-- 5. Why do we feel an urge to urinate? - Ans.
+5. Why do we feel an urge to urinate?

+Ans.
 Urine produced in the kidney is stored in the urinary bladder.
 The urinary bladder is a muscular bag which is under nervous control.
-The brain signals the urinary bladder to contract and excrete the urine through urethra. - 6.
-The chances of kidney failure are high in patients with high blood pressure.
+When the bladder is filled up the brain signals the urinary bladder to contract and excrete the urine through urethra.

+6. The chances of kidney failure are high in patients with high blood pressure.
 Why?